TP-Link Tapo H500 smart home base – no subscription, local storage, and AI (review) - CyberShack

 First Impression – daunting or can be

-Rule #1 – know that you need this.
+Rule #1: If you want the Tapo ecosystem, know that you need this.
 I cannot stress enough that the way to start is to look at your security ecosystem needs, as well as sensor and IoT needs.

 CyberShack has just published World War Privacy Part 3: Staying private and safe at home (guide), which helps identify your security needs.
 TP-Link adds more IoT choices.